2022 World Masters Athletics Championships

 but that was cancelled due to the COVID-19 pandemic and rescheduled.

 This Championships is organized by World Masters Athletics (WMA) in coordination with a Local Organising Committee (LOC): Juha Yli-Rajala (City of Tampere), Harri Aalto (Finnish Athletics).

 The WMA is the global governing body of the sport of athletics for athletes 35 years of age or older, setting rules for masters athletics competition.

 A full range of track and field events were held.

-In addition, non-stadia events will include 8K Cross Country, 10K Race Walk, 20K Race Walk and Half Marathon.
+In addition, non-stadia events included 8K Cross Country, 10K Race Walk, 20K Race Walk and Half Marathon.

+Results

+Official results are archived at WMA.